 Optional units will not require coursework to be completed or submitted beyond participation in the session itself.
 Some options will involve practical work, which will be carried out during the session.
-This will provide an opportunity for students to practice specific skills, but will not be formally assessed.
+This will provide an opportunity for students to practice specific skills but will not be formally assessed.

+Signing up for Units

-Signing up Registering for optional units should be done via the Moodle page above. for Units
+Registering for optional units should be done via the Moodle page above.

+Recording attendance

-- Recording attendance Unit lecturers will be setting a question in order for us to record which students attended / watched the lecture, and students will be required to record their answer to the question on the Moodle page.
-Links to follow. - Lecture Slides from the units will also be available on Moodle within 48 hours following the slides lecture.
+Unit lecturers will be setting a question in order for us to record which students attended / watched the lecture, and students will be required to record their answer to the question on the Moodle page above.

+Lecture slides

+Slides from the units will also be available on Moodle within 48 hours following the lecture.